google/codeworld/web/help/GuideUnit2.md

     pattern written earlier.
 You do not need to tell the computer about eyes of each specific color, because you've already told it the *pattern*.

-This equation tells you that you can replace the expression `eye(Blue)` with the longer expression on the right-hand side.
+This equation tells you that you can replace the expression `eye(blue)` with the longer expression on the right-hand side.

 Substitution is in some ways the opposite of generalization.
 Generalizing a